 You can try negotiating if the Hoi An tailor shop doesn’t proactively offer a discount.
 Bargaining is expected and part of the norm in Hoi An.

 Budget vs. High-End Tailor Shops in Hoi An

-For some initial guidance, below are some of the differences I experienced between the small shop that had no Google reviews and Tuong Tailor, the bigger, highly-rated shop:
+For some initial guidance, below are some differences I experienced between the budget shop with no Google reviews and Tuong Tailor, the bigger, highly-rated shop.

 I am not paid by Tuong Tailor for my review.
 All opinions expressed here are my own and reflect my personal experience.

 The price tag varies significantly between a budget and a high-end tailor shop.
 The difference may not be worth it for a casual piece, but it may be worth it for a formal one.

 Here are the standard prices I was quoted for the same dress designs:

 The budget and high-end tailor shops differed significantly in skillset and the level of guidance they provided.

 During my fitting, the budget shop primarily asked me what I wanted to be changed and seemed resistant to some of the changes I wanted, while Tuong Tailor proactively identified adjustments, regardless of the complexity, to get a perfect fit.

 The small shop did one fitting, while the big shop did two fittings for each piece in the same span of time, and the latter executed the adjustments much more professionally and with better outcomes.